 Price: $ – Moderate rates

-Itineraries: Cruises operate from late April into September with two or three 5-day cruises each month.
-Embarkation is Sunday afternoon and disembarkation Friday afternoon.
-The start and finish is most often at the tiny harbor village of Crinan (located on the west coast of Scotland in the region of Argyll), but also sometimes Ardrishaig, Glasgow, Corpach and Inverness.
-Arrangements are made, when required, to return to the originating port.
+Itineraries: Cruises operate from late April into September with two to four 5-day cruises each month.
+Embarkation is Sunday afternoon after 3:30pm and disembarkation Friday afternoon.
+The start on a Monday morning and finish is most often at the tiny harbor village of Crinan (located on the west coast of Scotland in the region of Argyll), but also sometimes Ardrishaig, Glasgow, Corpach and Inverness. if the disembarkation port is different from the embarkation port, then arrangements are made, when required, to return to the originating port.
+An availability chart is available during the booking year.

 Included features: Three meals daily, plus morning coffee and afternoon tea.
 Fishing, birding and sightseeing in small launches are included.
+A few boiler suits are available.
 Drinks are extra.

 Cabins: Six cozy double cabins in the hull, with four having double beds and two with upper and lower berths.
 Two shared washrooms have showers, WC, washbasin and electrical shaver points.